pedro-dm-gomes/pedro-dm-gomes.github.io/_pages/home.md

 </div>
 <br/>

-I am current a PhD student, researching on Graph Neural Netowrks for modelling dynamic systems.
+I am current a PhD student, researching on Graph Neural Netwokrs for modelling dynamic systems (that can be everthing).